 How many calories in 1 pound of body fat?

-1 pound of body fat contains approximately 3,500 calories a vigorous weight workout for one hour, you may burn between 400 to 600 calories, depending on your size, age, and intensity of the larger muscle groups your training.
+1 pound of body fat contains approximately 3,500 calories, in a vigorous weight workout for one hour, you may burn between 400 to 600 calories, depending on your size, age, and intensity of the larger muscle groups your training.

 How does weight training to burn fat affect Red muscle fibers?

-Red muscle fiber is otherwise known as ‘slow twitch’; There is however, a group of mixed muscle fibers that have some of the properties of both red and white muscle.
-Red fibers have more energy-based factors than white muscle fibers.
-This simply translates to better oxygen delivery for aerobic activity.
+Red muscle fiber are otherwise known as ‘slow twitch’; There is however, a group of mixed muscle fibers that have some of the properties of both red and white muscle.
+Red fibers have more energy-based factors than white muscle fibers, translating to better oxygen delivery for aerobic activity.

-Red muscle fiber also contains more myoglobin; this is a (storage form of available oxygen); so for these reasons red muscle fiber is aerobic-based, and capable of tonic properties of muscle contraction.
+Red muscle fiber also contains more myoglobin; a (storage form of available oxygen); so for these reasons red muscle fiber is aerobic-based, and capable of tonic properties of muscle contraction.

-Meaning: red fibers can hold a contraction for prolonged periods without fatigue or lactic acid buildup.
+Meaning: red fibers can hold a contraction for prolonged periods without fatiguing or producing excess lactic acid buildup.

-Red muscle fibers are found to be more predominant in muscle groups of the lower extremities such as the legs and extensor muscles that we require to resist gravity for long periods, eg., walking or standing stationary, etc. essentially; red muscle fibers primarily metabolize fat.
+Red muscle fibers are found to be more predominant in muscle groups of the lower extremities such as the legs and extensor muscles required to resist gravity for long periods, e.g., walking or standing stationary, etc. essentially; red muscle fibers primarily metabolize fat.